guibou/PyF/Readme.md

 # TODO

-- Check with python that all examples are correct
 - Fix the unsupported formatters
-- Code quality (documentation and tests, we can copy the python tests)
+- Code quality (documentation and tests.
+I want automated tests ala quickcheck)
 - Improve the error reporting with more Parsec annotation
 - Improve the parser for sub-expression (handle the `:` and `}` cases if possible).
 - Allow extension to others type / custom formatters (for date for example)